 - Documentation of job-relatedness of the assessment process (for use in the event of a lawsuit)

 Essentially, a job analysis allows organizations to measure as many job-relevant characteristics as are feasible, so that they don't overlook important characteristics needed to predict employee success and potentially reap lower returns from the pre-hire process.
 However, the importance of job analysis extends to the talent management process from beginning to end.

 The benefits of a job analysis are many, however there are a few things organizations must do in order to successfully execute a job analysis so that it is both successful and legally defensible.

-- Plan your process, resources, and timeframe
+1) Plan your process, resources, and time frame

-- Choose a representative sample of job holders
+3) Choose a representative sample of job holders

-- Gather demographic data on the job holders
+4) Gather demographic data on the job holders

-- Gather information from the job holders' supervisors
+5) Gather information from the job holders' supervisors

-- Gather information from the senior managers
+6) Gather information from the senior managers

-- Establish a preliminary list of competencies
+7) Establish a preliminary list of job competencies and skills

-The job analysis process allows vendors to document the characteristics that SMEs feel are important for job success so the vendors can link those to the characteristics measured by the assessments.
+The job analysis process documents the characteristics that SMEs (small to medium enterprises) feel are important for job success so the vendors can link those to the characteristics measured by the assessments.
 After that, vendors then validate any potential pre-hire assessment tools specifically for the role in which they will be used, so that they are properly utilized and deliver the maximum amount of value to the organization.
 The importance of job analysis to success in filling positions with people who are good fits for the job cannot be overstated – in terms of both skills and competencies fit and cultural fit.To learn more, check out our blog on how to spot a quality pre-hire assessment and discover whether or not the vendor you're working with - as well as their product - is legitimate.